abhinav-626/Mini-Project/README.md

 # Mini-Project — Mental Health Care Bridge

 Mini-Project is a web/mobile application prototype that connects people experiencing mental health issues with qualified mental health professionals.
-The goal is to make help easier to find by providing an accessible platform for screening, booking consultations, and starting conversations with professionals or peer-supporters.
+The goal is to make help easier to find by providing an accessible platform for screening, booking consultations, and starting conversations with professionals or peer-support.

 ## Key goals
 - Reduce friction for users seeking mental health support.